Soumo-git-hub/BMI-Calculator/README.md

 Contributions are welcome!
 If you have ideas for improvements or bug fixes, please submit a pull request.

 HTML, CSS, and JavaScript.
 Start calculating and tracking your health metrics with ease.
 Your contributions are appreciated!

-Happy coding :)
+New Version Is Just About To Relesed :)